Paul was continuing his discussion in Second Corinthians 7:12

 If a congregation is fortunate enough to have someone tell them

-the truth because they preach the Word for the purpose of pleasing God, then the
+the truth because they preach the Word for the purpose of pleasing God, then

-reacted.
+Corinthians reacted.
 See if you can pick that word out.
-Paul wrote in Second Corinthians
+Paul wrote in Second

-affection is more abundant toward you, while he remembers the obedience
+his inward affection is more abundant toward you, while he remembers the obedience

 of you all, how with fear and trembling you received him.
 I rejoice therefore

-Word.”
+Word.
 It will not do you

 much good to hear the truth, even if you enjoy hearing it, if you do not go